scragz/teevee/docs/architecture.md

-# System Architecture: Teevee v7 (Twin Engine / Parallel)
+# System Architecture: Teevee

 ## I. Core Concept

-**Teevee v7** abandons the "Audio-inside-Video" architecture (v6) in favor of a **Parallel Twin Engine**.
+Teevee uses a **Parallel Twin Engine** architecture.

-We no longer process audio inside Jitter matrices.
-Instead, we run two simultaneous processing chains driven by a unified control system.
+Two simultaneous processing chains are driven by a unified control system.

   * **The Audio Engine (MSP):** High-fidelity, 64-bit, artifact-free DSP.
   * **The Video Engine (Jitter):** A reactive "Heads-Up Display" that visualizes the audio manipulations using metaphorical shaders.